Richemont still upbeat, says Asia demand solid

 “Europe was strong, particularly in the retail channel in major tourist destinations.
 Demand in the Asia-Pacific region remained solid after two years of exceptionally high growth,” Richemont said in a statement.

-Strong growth in emerging markets, in particular China, plus a tendency among Asian shoppers to buy luxury goods while on holiday in Europe, have buoyed sales at Richemont and bigger rival LVMH (LVMH.PA), helping offset the impact of reduced spending in Europe, as government austerity measures bite.
+Strong growth in emerging markets, in particular China, plus a tendency among Asian shoppers to buy luxury goods while on holiday in Europe, have buoyed sales at Richemont and bigger rival LVMH, helping offset the impact of reduced spending in Europe, as government austerity measures bite.
+(Reporting by Emma Thomasson)